ddhartma/Machine-Learning/README.md

 More sophisticated pruning methods can be used such as cost complexity pruning (also called weakest link pruning) where a learning parameter (alpha) is used to weigh whether nodes can be removed based on the size of the sub-tree.

+### Random Forrest <a name="random_forest"></a>
+Decision Trees (classification or regression) are the building blocks of the random forest model.

+Random forest, like its name implies, consists of a large number of individual Decision Trees that operate as an ensemble.
+Each individual tree in the random forest spits out a class prediction and the class with the most votes becomes our model’s prediction (see figure below).

+![image7]

+The fundamental concept behind random forest is a simple but powerful one — the wisdom of crowds.
+In data science speak, the reason that the random forest model works so well is:

+A large number of relatively uncorrelated models (trees) operating as a committee will outperform any of the individual constituent models.

+The reason for this effect is that the trees protect each other from their individual errors.
+While some trees may be wrong, many other trees will be right, so as a group the trees are able to move in the correct direction.
+So the prerequisites for random forest to perform well are:

+1. We need **features that have at least some predictive power** so that models built using those features do better than random guessing.
+2. The predictions (and therefore the errors) made by the individual trees need to have **low correlations** with each other.

 ### Instance-based algorithms <a name="instance_based"></a>
 A good example of an instance-based algorithm is **K-Nearest Neighbor** or **KNN**.
 KNN algorithm is a simple algorithm that can be used to solve both classification and regression problems.
 The KNN algorithm assumes that similar things exist in close proximity.